maurges/every-rust-gui-library/notes.md

 This is why people complain about rust builds maybe, crates.io refresh takes so fucking long.
 And why does it need to refresh, azul was 10 minutes ago.
-Oh god, my memes are done and it's still resolving deltas.
+Oh god, my meme scrolling are done and it's still resolving deltas.
     error: no matching package named `dioxius` found ????